 A module for Data Assimilation and Optimization

 The ADAO module provides data assimilation and optimization features in Python or SALOME context (see http://www.salome-platform.org/).
 Briefly stated, Data Assimilation is a methodological framework to compute the optimal estimate of the inaccessible true value of a system state, eventually over time.
 It uses information coming from experimental measurements or observations, and from numerical a priori models, including information about their errors.
-Parts of the framework are also known under the names of parameter estimation, inverse problems, Bayesian estimation, optimal interpolation, etc. More details can be found in the full ADAO documentation (see http://www.salome-platform.org/).
+Parts of the framework are also known under the names of calibration, adjustment, state estimation, parameter estimation, parameter adjustment, inverse problems, Bayesian estimation, optimal interpolation, mathematical regularization, meta-heuristics for optimization, model reduction, data smoothing, etc. More details can be found in the full ADAO documentation (see https://www.salome-platform.org/ User Documentation dedicated section).